Mu Chong: Downfall

 In November 1950, he was defeated by the U.S. Army and retreated from the Nakdong River.
-However, while patrolling Manpo in Jagang Province, he witnessed an injured warrior from Palo County who was close to Mu Chong.
-Immediately, Mu Chong immediately took a warrior from Palo County to the field hospital and asked for medical treatment from Li Chong-san, the Pyongbuk Provincial People's Committee's Sanitation Division.
-However, Li Chong-san was busy and refused, and Mu Chong was shot for threats, and Li Chong-san was killed on the spot.
-The accident in the Pyongbuk Field Military Hospital was a problem, and Mu Chong was immediately removed from office, and at the special meeting of the Central Committee of the Workers' Party held at Byeol-ri, Manpo-gun on December 4, 1950, before the 3rd power meeting was held.
+However, while patrolling Manpo in Jagang Province, he encountered an injured soldier from Palo County who was close to Mu Chong.
+Immediately, Mu Chong immediately took the soldier from Palo County to the field hospital and asked for medical treatment from Li Chong-san of the Pyongbuk Provincial People's Committee's Sanitation Division.
+However, Li Chong-san was busy and refused.
+Mu Chong threatened him and Li Chong-san was killed on the spot.
+The incident in the Pyongbuk Field Military Hospital was a problem, and Mu Chong was immediately removed from office, and at the special meeting of the Central Committee of the Workers' Party held at Byeol-ri, Manpo-gun on December 4, 1950, before the 3rd power meeting was held.
 He was purged after being referred to the People's Army's military trial for charges of disobedience to orders, disloyalty of the fighting organization, and illegal murder in the retreat.

-In 1951, the gastrointestinal disease, which he suffered from, worsened and he went to Beijing, China, with the help of Peng Dehuai, but was admitted to the People's Army Hospital of China.
-In October of that year, he died at the 39th Army Hospital, Chosun People's Army.
+In 1951, the gastrointestinal disease he suffered worsened and he went to Beijing, China, with the help of Peng Dehuai, and was admitted to the People's Army Hospital of China.
+In October of that year, he died at the 39th Army Hospital of the Korean People's Army.
 The cause of death was gastrointestinal disease, and same are said to have been purged.
-The remains were buried in the patriotic tomb of Pyongyang.
+His remains were buried in the Patriotic Martyrs' Cemetery in Pyongyang.

-Legacy

-The death of Kim Moo-jung meant the fall of the coastal wave, which was one of the powers of North Korea.
-When Kim Moo-jung was killed in 1952, the coastal wave he led was destroyed by the August 1956 sectarian case and the 1958 Choi Chang-ik purge.
-Since then, Kim Il-sung's one-man dictatorship was established.
-However, Kim Il-sung highly praised the activity in the memoir "With the Century" by describing the fact that heartlessness played a large role in the independent movement in North Korea and the achievements of the Chinese Communist Party.
-According to this, Mu Chong was criticized after the Korean War and resigned from military service, but when he became ill, he was specially treated in China and had funeral services.
-[11] The commander of the People's Army of Korea, the National Guard, was awarded the first prize of the National Flag Medal.
-After the death of Yoon Gong-heum and the sectarian case in August, he was reinstated in 1994 and placed on the patriot tomb of Shinmi-ri, Pyongyang.